Medieval Recipes - Medieval Food

-Medieval people were from all backgrounds.
-Some were wealthy and often staged lavish banquets where exotic and unusual dishes were served.
-Conversely, there were many poor people, for whom a simple pottage recipe had to suffice.
-Their daily staple food was bread.
-This recipe for barley bread recipe is a good example of the kind of bread they ate.
+Conversely, the medieval poor had less choice and a simple pottage recipe with bread had to suffice.
+My recipe for barley bread is a good example of the kind of medieval bread they ate.

 Read more about medieval food and will you find it a fascinating subject.
-It was a unique style of cooking which was produced by the combination of ingredients available in medieval Europe along with local climate.
+So much so that you will want to try out some recipes!
+It was a unique style of cooking which developed because of a certain combination: ingredients available in medieval Europe, the prevailing local climate and the lifestyle and limitations of the common people.

 If we look back through history, from Roman times to Renaissance Europe, food offers a great insight into people’s lives.
 Roman food is an amazing subject!
 What they drank is also relevant.
-Ale was a much enjoyed, daily drink in medieval England!
+Ale was a much enjoyed, daily drink in medieval England.
+Many a knight could be found with ale in one hand and a set of dice in the other, playing a medieval gambling game such as Hazard.

 I find medieval Europe the most fascinating time in history.
 Especially, medieval England.
-On one side is the colour and romanticism of chivalric tales and feasts at lavish banquets.
-By contrast there was the harsh life of the common man who lived off the land.
+On one side you have the colour and romanticism of chivalric tales and feasts at lavish banquets but by contrast there was the harsh life of the common man who lived off the land.

 Medieval Recipes: A Passion